dseguy/php-error-messages/messages/generators-cannot-return-values-using-"return".rst

 Description
 ___________

-In PHP 5.x, geneatores were not allowed to have return values.
-It was added in PHP 7.0.
+In PHP 5.x, generators were not allowed to have return values.
+This feature was added in PHP 7.0, and, after running the full course, generator deliver their return value when calling the ``getReturn`` method.

 Example
 _______